 Depending on why someone is on an owner’s premises, the owner owes them different levels of care under the law.
 For guests and invitees – especially someone who is there for a business customer – there is a duty to warn them of dangers and fix those dangers.
 Even for trespassers, landowners have a duty not to do them intentional harm, which means no setting traps.
 You also need to be careful of dangerous items that might be attractive to trespassing children.

 Signs that say “Caution, wet floor” are a great example of the kinds of things that the owner of a premises must do to warn about dangers.
 Other signs warning of electrical hazards, flammable materials, or slippery surfaces are also attempts by landowners to prevent injury on their property.

 If someone does not warn of or address these kinds of dangers, they may be liable for any injury.
 People who fail to clean up dangerous spills, clear ice and snow from sidewalks, or leave cables or tree roots that create a slipping or tripping hazard may be liable for injuries these cause.

 Other injuries may include hanging, swinging, or falling objects that were not properly stabilized.
-Things like shelves, wall-mounted TVs, and anything hanging from the ceiling has a potential to fall and land on people is improperly installed.
+Things like shelves, wall-mounted TVs, and anything hanging from the ceiling has the potential to fall and land on people if improperly installed.

 Stairs are also a common hazard for guests.
 Handrails can become loose, steps may degrade and fall through, steps could be uneven, the stairs could be dangerously steep, or slipping and tripping hazards may cover the staircase.
 Depending on where the staircase leads, this could mean guests may fall quite some height or into a dangerous area.